microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/Update-MgDeviceAppMgt.md

     - `[UserPrincipalName <String>]`: UserPrincipalName.
   - `[Version <Int32?>]`: Version of the device configuration.

-IOSMANAGEDAPPPROTECTIONS <IMicrosoftGraphIosManagedAppProtection1[]>: iOS managed app policies.
+IOSMANAGEDAPPPROTECTIONS <IMicrosoftGraphIosManagedAppProtection[]>: iOS managed app policies.
   - `[Assignments <IMicrosoftGraphTargetedManagedAppPolicyAssignment[]>]`: Navigation property to list of inclusion and exclusion groups to which the policy is deployed.
     - `[Id <String>]`: Read-only.
     - `[Source <String>]`: deviceAndAppManagementAssignmentSource